Private Landlords and Letting and Managing Agents (Regulation) Bill

 Overview

-This bill aims to improve the private rental sector in England by creating a national register of landlords, regulating letting agents, and standardizing tenancy agreements.
-It seeks to increase transparency and accountability within the sector, protecting both tenants and landlords.
+This bill aims to improve the private rental sector in England by creating a national register of landlords, regulating letting agents, increasing transparency of fees, requiring written tenancy agreements, and reforming selective licensing schemes.

 Description

-• Regulation of Letting and Managing Agents: The bill extends the Estate Agents Act 1979 to regulate letting and managing agents, improving oversight of their activities.
+- Regulation of Letting Agents: The bill extends the Estate Agents Act 1979 to regulate letting and managing agents, covering activities such as tenant introductions and rent collection.

-• Written Tenancy Agreements: All new and renewed private residential tenancies must be in writing, ensuring clarity and legal protection for all parties.
+- Written Tenancy Agreements: All new and renewed private residential tenancies must be in writing.

 Government Spending